Training Deep Normalization-Free Spiking Neural Networks with Lateral Inhibition: LLM Usage

-\subsection{LLM usage}
+This work is supported by STI 2030-Major Projects 2025ZD0217101, the National Natural Science Foundation of China (62422601, U24B20140), Beijing Municipal Science and Technology Program (Z241100004224004), Beijing Nova Program (20230484362, 20240484703), National Key Laboratory for Multimedia Information Processing, and Beijing Key Laboratory of Brain-inspired Spiking Large Models.

+\section{LLM Usage}

-We utilized large language model to assist in proofreading and enhancing the clarity and readability of the manuscript.
+We utilize LLMs to assist in proofreading and enhancing the clarity and readability of the manuscript.
 The core scientific contributions, experimental design, and data analysis are conducted entirely by the authors.

-\subsection{Reproducibility statement}
+\section{Reproducibility Statement}

 All essential details regarding datasets, model architectures, and training hyperparameters are provided in Section~\ref{exp} and Appendix~\ref{exp details} to ensure reproducibility.
-The source code for our framework will be made publicly available upon the publication of this paper.
+The source code for our framework has been made publicly available at \url{https://github.com/vwOvOwv/DeepEISNN}.

-\subsection{Ethics statement}
+\section{Ethics Statement}

-This work is foundational research focused on algorithms for brain-inspired neural networks and exclusively uses standard public datasets (CIFAR-10/100).
+This work is foundational research focused on learning algorithms for brain-inspired neural networks and exclusively uses standard public datasets.
 We do not foresee any direct negative societal impacts or ethical concerns arising from this research.